-- Qs 7-11.
-A variety of short questions involving the use of particular structures within a context.
-Test types used will include gap-filling, sentence-completion, sentence-reordering, dialogue-completion and sentence transformation (including combining sentences).
+- Sentence reordering

+- Editing

+- Omission

+- Sentence transformation (including combining sentences)

 The Grammar syllabus will include the following areas in class IX:

-- 1 Tenses
+- 1. Tenses

-- 2 Modals (have to/had to, must, should, need, ought to and their negative forms)
+- 2. Modals (have to/had to, must, should, need, ought to and their negative forms)

-- 3 Use of passive voice
+- 3. Use of passive voice

-- 4 Subject-verb concord
+- 4. Subject verb concord

 - 5. Reporting

-- (i) Commands and requests
+- (i).
+Commands and requests

-- (ii) Statements
+- (ii).
+Statements

-- Ouestions (iii)
+- (iii).
+Questions

 - 6. Clauses:

 - (i) Noun clauses

 - (ii) Adverb clauses of condition and time

-- Relative clauses (iii)
+- (iii) Relative clauses

 - 7. Determiners, and

 - 8. Prepositions

-Note: No separate marks are allotted for any of the grammatical items listed above.
+Note: No separate marks are allotted for any of the grammar items listed above since grammar will be tested in an integrated manner.